 Step 3: Change the Default Document Root

-Let’s say you don’t want to use /var/www/html/.
+Let’s say you would rather not use /var/www/html/.
 Maybe you’re hosting a client or organizing multiple sites.
 Here’s how to point Apache to a new folder.

 Create Your New Web Directory